- What is a Spouse Visa Extension?

-To apply for a Spouse Visa extension, you must seek the form FLR M and send this to the Home Office.
+To apply for a Spouse Visa extension, you must seek the form FLR M and submit this to the Home Office online.
 You must ensure that FLR M is filled to the highest standard because the immigration officer may decide that you have provided insufficient evidence.
 In this event, you may be requested for a face-to-face interview.

-The current fee for the extension period as of April 2023 sits at £1,033.
-However, this doesn’t include additional fees such as document translation, the English language test, lawyer fees, the Biometric Residence Permit and the Immigration Health Surcharge.
+The fee for the extension period as of April 2023 sits at £1,048.
+However, this doesn’t include additional fees such as document translation, the English language test, lawyer fees, or the immigration health surcharge.

-The processing time for a Spouse Visa extension can take up to least eight weeks until you hear a verdict on your application.
-If you and your partner need a decision in a quicker turnaround, you can apply for a Super Priority Service, but this costs an additional £610 on top of the other fees.
-Birmingham immigration lawyers can assist you to apply for a Super Priority Service as our immigration lawyers can provide advice and even fill out your application for you in a 24-hour window.
-Contact us on 0121 667 6530 to hear more about our Fast Priority Service.
+The processing time for a Spouse visa extension can take up to least eight weeks until you hear a verdict on your application.
+If you and your partner need a decision in a quicker turnaround, you can apply for a super priority service, but this costs an additional £610 on top of the other fees.

 Switching from a Spouse Visa to Indefinite Leave to Remain (ILR)